mcognetta/mcognetta.github.io/posts/leetcode-gold-optimization.md

 # Spending Too Much Time Optimizing LeetCode's Path With Maximum Gold

-**Note**: You can also find my overview [on LeetCode](https://leetcode.com/problems/path-with-maximum-gold/solutions/5158858/simple-heuristics-get-to-100-sub-200-ms-explanation/).
+**Note**: You can also find my overview [on LeetCode](https://leetcode.com/problems/path-with-maximum-gold/discuss/5158858/simple-heuristics-get-to-100-sub-120-ms-explanation).

+**Note 2**: I eventually improved on my original time.
+I added two new sections about it ([brief update](#update), [updated optimizations](#update_final_optimizations)).

 Yesterday's LeetCode daily challenge was a brute-force backtracking problem, [Path With Maximum Gold](https://leetcode.com/problems/path-with-maximum-gold/).
 To quickly explain, you have a grid ($0 \le R, C \le 15$​) with at most 25 cells with a non-zero value denoting their amount of gold.
 Starting from any cell with gold, you can travel to any adjacent cells with gold (but not to the same cell twice), and your goal is to collect the maximum amount of gold possible.

 This is a classic backtracking search problem, where you start at each cell, enumerate all valid paths, and pick the maximal one.
 The tight constraints of the problem support this approach, as brute forcing is likely to be within the time limits.

 What I described above is the standard approach, and it does indeed solve the problem with a fairly clean implementation (see: [the official LeetCode solutions](https://leetcode.com/problems/path-with-maximum-gold/solution/)).
-For reference, the basic LeetCode solution takes somewhere in the 3200-3600ms range to finish (while mine is about ~170ms, a 20x speedup).
+For reference, the basic LeetCode solution takes somewhere in the 3200-3600ms range to finish while the one I describe here is about ~~~<s>170ms</s>~~~[updated] 115ms, a >25x speedup.

 This approach leaves a lot of performance on the table though, and I took a break from my [normal LeetCode antics](https://mcognetta.github.io/posts/leetcode-random-seed/) to go down the rabbit hole of trying to eke out as much speed as I could from a basic Python implementation.